siran/writing/books/A Maxwell Universe - Part II/A Maxwell Universe - 296 Appendix C - The Emergence of Force and Charge.md

 (\mathbf E_{\mathrm e},\mathbf B_{\mathrm e}).
 $$

+The total field is source-free everywhere.
+The sphere used below is taken outside the toroidal core only so the compact exterior asymptotic can be used.
-Outside the toroidal core, the total field is source-free, so the exact local momentum balance is
+The exact local momentum balance is

 $$
 \partial_t g_i-\partial_jT_{ij}=0,